kurat-veruminventa/website/content/pages/hardware.md

 <div class="row space-100t reverse">
 <div class="column links">
     <h6>Manus VR</h6>
-    <h2>Prime One</h2>
+    <h2>Prime II</h2>
-    The Prime One is the core of Manus' product line, an all-round wireless data glove that tracks individual fingers on two joints, and that can stream the data directly into Unity, Unreal, Motionbuilder or
+    The Prime II is the core of Manus' product line, an all-round wireless data glove that tracks individual fingers on two joints, and that can stream the data directly into Unity, Unreal, Motionbuilder or